angelicalosa/angelicalosa.github.io/static/media/about.a9be30b453ff638e5451.md

 - Karaoke
 - Dancing
+- Facebook
 - Tiktok
+- Instagram
 - Online Shopping
-- Facebook

 # Fun facts

 - My dream vacation together with my family is going to Japan and riding in a hot air balloon.
 - I love to cook.
 My signature dish is homemade sunny-sideup fried egg.
-- If I could have any superpower, it would be to speak any language so I could connect with anyone in the world.
+- If I could have any superpower, it would be the ability to travel through time would let me witness historical events firsthand and explore different eras.

 # I dream of